Workshop in Ancient Mediterranean Studies

 Download the event flyer

-Sponsored by the departments of Anthropology, Art History, History, and the program in Classics within the department of Foreign Languages and Literature at UWM.
+Sponsored by the departments of Anthropology, Art History, History, and the program in Classics within the department of Ancient and Modern Languages, Literatures, and Cultures at UWM.